kenichiwu/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

+# Completed kenichiwu 4/2/25
+Comments: When I saw the font size on its own selector, I was amazed.
+I really didnt think about that and added everything into 1 selector.

 # Class and ID Selectors
 Knowing how to add class and ID attributes to HTML elements, as well as use their respective selectors, is invaluable.
 It's important to practice using them.